Monrava/gcp-ctf-workshop-public/hints/challenge5.md

   <summary>Hint 2</summary>

   Add your own Google Account to the GCP project by running:
+  #####
-    `gcloud projects add-iam-policy-binding $PROJECT_ID --member=user:<your Google account> --role=roles/viewer --impersonate-service-account <terraform pipeline account>`
+    gcloud projects add-iam-policy-binding $PROJECT_ID --member=user:<your Google account> --role=roles/viewer --impersonate-service-account <terraform pipeline account>

 </details>

 ## GCP Project Takeover!

-When you complete the bonus challenge, you should be able to access this project in the cloud console in your browser.
+When you complete the bonus challenge, you should be able to access this project in the [cloud console](https://console.cloud.google.com/) in your browser.
-Log in with the Google account you just added.

 **You finished the challenge and pwnd the vulnerable Google Cloud Project!**